total U.S. exports of consumer-oriented products in 2021

 Food Service Sector

-For the first two quarters of 2020, restaurant sales dropped by 29% to US$5.5 billion.
-It was estimated that the catering industry would lose US$641 million of business in July alone, and thousands of restaurants are expected to temporarily or permanently cease operations should the dining ban continue.
-While the food service sector was seriously hit, social distancing and stay-home measures aimed at curbing the spread of COVID-19 have boosted the food delivery market, with luxury hotels, high-end restaurants, and top-notch cake shop joining the platforms.
+and dining.
+While the food service sector was seriously hit, social distancing and stay-home measures aimed at curbing the spread of COVID-19 boosted the food delivery market, with luxury hotels, high-end restaurants, and top-notch cake shop joining

 Best Product Prospects: